 That November there was a big march in Washington, D.C., to protest against the war in Vietnam.
 I was a photographer for the college paper, the Harvard Crimson, and I drove down with fellow budding journalists.
 I loved their company and the way they thought underneath the events of the day, whether on our campus or on the national stage.
 I, however, lacked some gene necessary to be a photojournalist.
 At a rest stop on the way, some feminists occupied the men’s room because it was better than the women’s room.
 I didn’t have the presence of mind to take a picture.
 My fellow staffer and future roommate, Tim Carlson, understood that he should take a picture of the woman who gave us the finger from a car in the next lane.

-The demonstration was fascinating and peaceful, and my college newspaper PRESS card got me right next to the stage.
+The demonstration was fascinating and peaceful, and my college newspaper PRESS card got me close to the stage.
 Timothy Leary went to the mike and stood there silent.
 Then he said, “Too much,” and since he was a counter-culture icon, everyone cheered.
 Then he said, “No, wait, wait … Just enough!” and everyone really went wild.

 The story went round that the photo editor at a major metro paper (Boston?
-New York?) took our spread, held it up to his staff, and yelled at them about how much better is was than what they’d been able to produce.
+New York?) took our spread, held it up to his staff, and yelled at them about how much better it was than what they’d been able to produce.
 It felt great to scoop the major leaguers.